ScilifelabDataCentre/RDM-guidelines/internal-contribution.md

 A resource *can* be explicitly linked to in the text, but most importantly is that it is listed under the Resources heading at the end of a page (see below on how to make that happen).

-There are currently three types/targets of resources:
+There are currently three categories of resources:

 * Tool - any type of tool to assist in a data management task
 * Training - courses or course catalogue links